jaybhatade/schedulr-env/README.md

 - Task priority (higher priority = higher reward)
 - Energy management (penalty if energy < 30)
 - Time efficiency (bonus for completing high-priority tasks with time remaining)
-- All rewards are strictly between 0.1 and 0.9 (never 0.0 or 1.0)
+- All rewards are strictly between 0 and 1 (never exactly 0.0 or 1.0)

 ## Tasks